uiua-lang/uiua/site/text/ga.md

 ⬚0≡(⍉°⊚) ⁅×30 ⧋-/↧⊸♭₂          # Render
 ```

-Without much additional effort, we can even rotate a tesseract, the 4D analog to a cube!
+Without much additional effort, we can even rotate a tesseract, the 4D analogue to a cube!
 All it requires is an additional projection step from 4D to 3D.

 ```uiua
 # Experimental!